124 Cottage Road

 Father James E. Knox was appointed the fifth pastor of Holy Cross following Father.
 Reny’s retirement in 1981.
 During his tenure, the choir loft was closed and the choir was moved to the side of the church.
 A pipe organ was donated to the church by Father Edward F. Lynch in memory of his parents, James and Sarah Lynch, and dedicated on December 11, 1983.
 Several seminarians were mentored by Father Knox and would spend their summers at Holy Cross serving the parish community.
 Father Knox was a strong supporter of Catholic Education and very active in the parish school.
 Father Knox retired as pastor of Holy Cross in June of 1996.After his retirement, Father Knox remained dedicated to his priestly vocation and continued to serve in our parish cluster and several churches throughout the diocese.

-After St. John the Evangelist closed it's doors in September 2013, many of it's parishioners joined the congregation at Holy Cross, with others moving to St. Bartholomew and St. Maximilian Kolbe.
+After St. John the Evangelist Church closed its doors in September 2013, many of its parishioners joined Holy Cross Parish, with others moving to St. Bartholomew Parish or St. Maximilian Kolbe Parish.

-To read more about the history of St. John the Evangelist, click here.
+To read more about the history of St. John the Evangelist Church, click here.